muhdshafi-javascript/es-5/README.md

                return (num1 + num2)/2;
            }

-           //Hoisting for variables
+           //Hoisting for variable declarations
            console.log(age); // gives undefined
-           console.log(address); //give error as 'address is not defined' var age = 31;
+           console.log(address); //give error as 'address is not defined' var age = 31; // without var it is not a declaration

            //Hoisting and Scope together
            console.log(color);     //undefined